HybriD3-database/HybriD3/docs/naming.rst

 IUPAC's rules for naming inorganic compounds are collected in the IUPAC "Red Book" found online at: https://iupac.org/what-we-do/books/redbook/.

 Specifically, we need to account for proportions of constituents, however, which can vary in hybrid organic-inorganic compounds even for the same basic constituents.
-For example, the single inorganic layer variant (n=1) of phenethylammonium lead iodide is (PEA)_2PbI_4
+For example, the single inorganic layer variant (n=1) of phenethylammonium lead iodide is (PEA)\ :sub:`2`PbI\ :sub:`4` in its stoichiometric form; the crystalline form with an inorganic bilayer (n=2) may be (PEA)\ :sub:`2`(MA)Pb\ :sub:`2`I\ :sub:`7` if crystallized with methylammonium as the organic cation that balances the inorganic bilayer.

+We currently only implement the simplest variant of indicating the nature of the inorganic component, using formal oxidation numbers to indicate the state of cations that could have ambiguous charges, i.e.: "lead(II) iodide" in the cases in question.

 ---------------
 Alternate Names